briankassouf/vault-kubernetes-demo/3-deploy-basic.md

 This example application will read the servcie account JWT token and use it to authenticate with Vault.
-It will then log the token (don't log secrets in a normal use case!) and keep the token renewed.
+It will then log the token (don't log secrets in a real application!) and keep the token renewed.

 ### Build the basic example